Tanattha/travel-guide-cli/README.md

-# Travel Guide GEM
+# Travel Guide - CLI Project

-Welcome to the TRAVEL GUIDE GEM!
+Welcome to the TRAVEL GUIDE gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.

-This gem is responsibile for scraping the travel guide for many places Travelandleisure.com, Run `bin/travel_guide` for an interactive propmt.
+This gem is responsibile for scraping the travel guide from many places from Travelandleisure.com.

 ## Installation